-The Directorate of Online Education of MUJ comprises of faculty members and staff who are well versed in Distance Education and Online delivery.
+The Centre for Distance and Online Education of MUJ comprises of faculty members and staff who are well versed in Distance Education and Online delivery.

 An Academic calendar depicting dates for all major events during each semester will be prepared by faculty members and shared with students through LMS, at the beginning of each academic session.